byllumm/Y2S2-Hand2Hand-project/README.md

 ### User Stories

 1 - As a user I can add food items to my donate list.
-(Must have this feature) 2 - As a user I can take food items off my donate list.
-(Must have this feature) 3 - As a user I can accept a donation of a neighbor.
-(Must have this feature) 4 - As a user I can send a trade offer.
-(Must have this feature) 5 - As a user I can accept a trade offer.
-(Must have this feature) 6 - As a user I want to be able to change neighborhood.
-(Should have this feature) 7 - As a donner I want to received a notification every time someone requests one of my items.
-(Should have this feature)
+(Must have this feature)<br/>
+2 - As a user I can take food items off my donate list.
+(Must have this feature)<br/>
+3 - As a user I can accept a donation of a neighbor.
+(Must have this feature)<br/>
+4 - As a user I can send a trade offer.
+(Must have this feature)<br/>
+5 - As a user I can accept/decline a trade offer.
+(Must have this feature)<br/>
+6 - As a user I want to be able to change neighborhood.
+(Should have this feature)<br/>
+7 - As a donner I want to receive a notification every time someone requests one of my items.
+(Should have this feature)<br/>
+8 - As a user I want to be able to see the listed items in my neighbourhood.
+(Should have this feature)<br/>
+9 - As a user I want to be able to filter the items by category.
+(Should have this feature)<br/>

 **User interface mockups**.
 After the user story text, you should add a draft of the corresponding user interfaces, a simple mockup or draft, if applicable.